1982 Jeep CJ-7 Jamboree

 Jambos also came standard with the 258 CID 6-cylinder engine (upgraded from the 4-cyl; the V8 was no longer available), 5-speed manual transmission, power steering, power disc brakes, 20-gal fuel tank, tachometer, rally clock, Marchal 850 fog lamps, tilt steering, heavy-duty battery, heavy-duty alternator, heavy-duty cooling, heavy-duty suspension, and a Trac-Loc differential.

 The Ramsey winch, brush/grille guard, light bar, and AM/FM/CB radio were dealer-installed options.
+This was known as the "Accessory Jamboree Package."
+We estimate that fewer than 5% of Jambos (about 30) came with this package.

 The Jambo is featured in the following books.